glowfall/base62/README.md

 In comparison with simple Base64 it have one noticable advantage: the links encoded with Base62 contains only alpha-numerical symbols and can be safely used in cases where Base64 faced with undesirable behavior.

-1. Base62 is safe for url-encoded links (jast as url-safe version of Base64)
+1. Base62 is safe for url-encoded links (just as url-safe version of Base64)
 2. Base62 can be validated by more simple regexp
 3. Base62 string can be fully selected by mouse double-click in any text editors or browser address bar
 4. Base62 is the most natural and unambiguous way to encode your data in human-readable form :)